 W: GPG ERROR: HTTP://APT.SPIDEROAK.COM RELEASE INRELEASE: THE FOLLOWING SIGNATURES COULDN'T BE VERIFIED BECAUSE THE PUBLIC KEY IS NOT AVAILABLE: NO_PUBKEY 573E3D1C51AE1B3D.
 REQUIRES INSTALLATION OF UNTRUSTED PACKAGES THIS REQUIRES INSTALLING PACKAGES FROM UNAUTHENTICATED SOURCES

-To add the new key, open a terminal and run the following command:
+To add the new key, open a terminal and run the following command on one line:

 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 573E3D1C51AE1B3D